vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 instance of class `Message`.
 The body of the message is available via the `vertx.eventbus/body` function.

-The return value of `register-handler` is a unique handler id which can used later to unregister the handler.
+The return value of `on-message` is a unique handler id which can used later to unregister the handler.

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
-If you want to be notified when that has completed you can optionally specify a function to the `register-handler` function as the third argument.
+If you want to be notified when that has completed you can optionally specify a function to the `on-message` function as the third argument.
 This function will then be called once the information has reached all nodes of the cluster.
 E.g. :

-    (eb/register-handler "test.address" my-handler
+    (eb/on-message "test.address" my-handler
       (fn [err]
         (println "Yippee!
 The handler info has been propagated across the cluster")))